-Do you know where your character is right this second?
+Where is your character right this second?
 Do you know where he’s going to end up?
-Do you have a logical, tension-filled, engaging path for him to follow?
-Do you know his character arc?
+Will he follow a logical, tension-filled, engaging path?
+What is his character arc?

 Character arc, writers, is one of those necessary pre-writing decisions you need to make for your story.
 The type of character you want to portray will come through the arc you put him on.
 Conversely, the arc will help drive your character toward his story goal.

 In this post, I’ll talk about the importance of character arc, the three main types, how the “worlds” play into your character’s arc, and a coaching tip on how you can start mapping out your character’s arc.